FerreiraAM/dcm_lgreads_mouse_bulkRNA/README.md

 ### DESeq2

-We use *DESeq2* [Love et al. 2019] to perform the differential expression analysis for the samples of the first experiment.
+We use DESeq2 [Love et al. 2019] to perform the differential expression analysis using the R programming language [R Core Team (2022)].
+We perform each comparison (listed below) for each mutation/conditions associated with each experiment using the count matrices that were created from the BAM files thanks to the Rsubread R package [Liao et al. 2019].
+We created the DESeq2 object and use the main function (DESeq) that performs a default analysis through the following steps described in

-The first step is to create count matrices from the *.bam* files using the R package *Rsubread* [Liao et al. 2019].
-The results are saved in rds object that can be load in the R script to perform the analysis.
+[Love et al. 2019]: (i) estimation of the size factors; (ii) estimation of the dispersion; (iii) negative binomial Generalized Linear Model fitting and Wald statistics.

-We perform each comparison for each mutation/conditions:
+Comparison list:

 - P635L: HET vs WT; HOM vs WT;
 - R636Q: HET vs WT; HOM vs WT;